The Yangmingshan National Park has about 8.5km of trails through volcanic terrain. These trails are part of the National Trail System.

 The fauna and flora species total 18 mammals, 110 birds, 21 amphibians, over 40 reptiles and some 160 butterflies.
 Medium-sized mammals are: red-belly squirrels, Taiwanese rabbits, weasels and Taiwanese monkeys.
 Pangolins and musk lynxes are rare.
 Taiwanese monkeys and leafed-nose bats are particular to the area.
 When it comes to birds, except for the pink-beaded parrots and thrushes, pheasants and 5-colored birds, Taiwanese blue magpies— unique in Taiwan - are common.
 Between October and March, migratory birds are abundant in the area and the common species are red-belly (鶇) and (樹鷚).
 Domestic swallows, egrets, which are summer species, are common in Lengshuikeng and Xiaoyoukeng between April and September.
 As for the amphibious species, there are tree frogs, swamp frogs, long-legged frogs and Pangu toads, that always show up in large groups.
 As for the reptiles, there are yellow-mouthed lizards, Indian dragonfly lizards,(石龍子), red-tailed Trimeresurus graminius, (花浪蛇), red-spotted snake and green snakes.
 Between May and August, brilliantly-colored butterflies are everywhere.
 Green butterflies are common in Miantianshan and Datunshan, where the species take advantage of the uprising currentss.
 Besides dotted butterflies, papiliu thuthus is another common species seen in large numbers in the area,in its various forms.
 Cicadas in summer and katydids in autumn are among the thousands of other species that enrich the ecosystem in the area.

-Overall, Yangmingshan National Park is the 3rd most popular walking & backpacking of all 21 hiking in China.
+Overall, Yangmingshan National Park is the 3rd most popular hiking trail of all 21 hikes in China.